 “On every new thing there lies already the shadow of annihilation.
 For the history of every individual, every social order, indeed of the whole world, does not describe an ever-widening, more and more wonderful arc, but rather follows a course which, once the meridian is reached, leads without fail into the dark.
-Knowledge of that descent into the dark, for Browne, is inseparable from his belief in the day of the resurrection, when, as in theatre, the last revolutions are ended and the actors appear once more on stage, to complete and make up the catastrophe of this great piece.
-As a doctor, who saw disease growing and raging in bodies, he understood mortality better than the flowering of life.
-To him it seems a miracle we should last so much as a single day.
-There is no antidote, he writes, against the opium of time.
+There is no antidote against the opium of time.
 The winter sun shows how soon the light fades from the ash, how soon night enfolds us.
 Hour upon hour is added to the sum.
 Time itself grows old.
 Pyramids, arches and obelisks are melting pillars of snow.
 Not even those who have found a place amidst the heavenly constellations have perpetuated their names: Nimrod is lost in Orion, and Osiris in the Dog Star.
 Indeed, old families last not three oaks.
-To set one’s name to a work gives no one a title to be remembered, for who knows how many of the best of men have gone without a trace?
-These are the circles Browne’s thoughts describe.”
+To set one’s name to a work gives no one a title to be remembered, for who knows how many of the best of men have gone without a trace?”

 The meaning of the title, “The Rings of Saturn,” is hinted at in a quote from the Brockhaus Encyclopedia included in the frontispiece: “The rings of Saturn consist of ice crystals and probably meteorite particles describing circular orbits around the planet’s equator.
 In all likelihood, these are fragments of a former moon that was too close to the planet and was destroyed by its tidal effect (see Roche limit).”

-Sebald is making a symbolic tour of the debris of Western culture, which he finds both grotesque and beautiful, moreso now that it is — he argues — crumbling to sand.
+Sebald is making a symbolic tour of the debris of Western culture, which he finds both grotesque and beautiful, moreso now that it is — he argued in the 1990s — crumbling to sand.
 Or in Browne’s phrase: arches and obelisks are melting pillars of snow.
-Sebald writes:
+Sebald writes (beautifully):

 “As I strolled through Somerleyton Hall that August afternoon, amidst a throng of visitors who occasionally lingered here or there, I was variously reminded of a pawnbroker’s or an auction hall.
 And yet it was the sheer number of things, possessions accumulated by generations and now waiting for the day when they would be sold off, that won me over to what was, ultimately, a collection of oddities.
 How uninviting Somerleyton must have been in the days of [its] industrial impresario, Morton Peto, MP, when everything, from the cellar to the attic, from the cutlery to the waterclosets, was brand new, matching in every detail, and in unremittingly good taste.
 And how fine a place the house seemed to me now that it was imperceptibly nearing the brink of dissolution and silent oblivion.
 However, on emerging into the open air again, I was saddened to see, in one of the otherwise deserted aviaries, a solitary Chinese quail, evidently in a state of dementia, running to and fro along the edge of the cage and shaking its head every time it was about to turn, as if it could not comprehend how it had got into this hopeless fix.
 The grounds, in contrast to the waning splendor of the house, were now at their evolutionary peak, a century after the heyday of Somerleyton.
 The flower beds might well have been better tended and more gloriously colorful, but today the trees planted by Morton Peto filled the air above the gardens, and several of the ancient cedars, which were there to be admired by visitors even then, now extended their branches over well-nigh a quarter of an acre, each an entire world unto itself.”